PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 automatically reveal quick ToolTips that give brief information about the various aspects of the function.
 These can be turned on or off by going to “Options” / “Show tooltips.”

-PCT will also issue certain warnings if various parameters aren’t met.
-It is possible to turn warning messages off by going to “Options” / “Show warnings.”

 There is also extensive documentation for all aspects of PCT (of which the current text is part).
 There are several options for accessing this information: